getodk/docs/docs/central-upgrade.rst

         You can ignore any changes related to a custom database because those have been addressed by migrating ``files/service/config.json.template``.

-        Copy any other changes to a scratch file on your local computer.
+        Copy any other changes to a scratch file on your local computer (e.g. using CTRL+C and CTRL+V).
 You will use this to copy your custom values into the new format.

      #.
 If you specify a value for ``NODE_OPTIONS``, open the ``.env`` file for editing: